ajonesb/React-Native-Starter-Kit/README.md

 # React-Native-Starter-Kit
-A Starter Component Kit for React Native
+A Starter Component Screens Kit for React Native